ObjectiveTruth/objectivetruth.github.io/_posts/2014-06-05-ui-mega-patch-1-12-part-i.md

 and I just stared at it for like 5 minutes marveling at how awesome it looked that I had to incorporate it.

-Technical</strong\>
+##Technical

 The library is very simple to use and I recommend putting it inside a [ViewFlipper as opposed to a](http://developer.android.com/reference/android/widget/ViewFlipper.html "viewflipper android dev link")ViewSwitcher(recommended in the example).